Raymond9357/WHSTechNotes/journal.md

 I am excited for thanksgiving break becuause i get to go to the zoo on my birthday and have no shcool for the rest of the week.

 # December 1, 2025
+I think drons would be really great for transporting thing to place and hellping those who need something in a time of need,also if we could make bigger drones itt would help alot with plants and farming and possibly feeding animals.

 # December 8, 2025
+I dont think self drivig cars should be a thing becuase as stated a Waymo car ran a red light and possibly put anyone who was in the car in danger of their lifes and other drivers.